turbo-llm/turbo-alignment/turbo_alignment/sequence_parallel/README.md

 ## Tests
 Tests for this code can be found in directory `tests/sequence_parallel`.
-Most of them requires two GPUs and Gemma model.
+Most tests require two GPUs and Gemma model.